 According to this rhetoric, the emergence of China as a big player in African development increases African power vis-à-vis traditional donors.
 The assumption is that financing from China allows governments to decline aid from donors like the US or the World Bank.
 This gives African governments more “room to maneuver”.

-Research suggests we should be deeply skeptical of claims China is causing a “silent revolution” in international development.
 This claim, however, is largely based on narratives about the rise of China in Africa that are highly susceptible to exaggeration.
 In research recently published, I draw on new evidence to test the claim that China is eroding the bargaining power of traditional donors in Africa.
 My research suggests that we should be deeply skeptical of claims that China is causing a “silent revolution” in international development.

 Reality versus rhetoric